 Great British bioscience pioneers – Professor Richard Mithen

-Continuing our series of articles on Great British bioscience pioneers, we take a look at Richard Mithen, programme leader at the Institute of Food Research which receives strategic funding from BBSRC, whose research has been pivotal in the development of a The science behind the super broccoli that is available in supermarkets across the UK.
+Continuing our series of articles on Great British bioscience pioneers, we take a look at Richard Mithen, programme leader at the Institute of Food Research which receives strategic funding from BBSRC, whose research has been pivotal in the development of a super broccoli that is available in supermarkets across the UK.
 This body of work, which has spanned more than 20 years, has provided insights into the role of foods in promoting health and has shown how this understanding can lead to the development of potentially more nutritious varieties of vegetables.

 How did your bioscience career first begin?